SofaDefrost/SoftRobots/docs/tutorials/CableGripper/cablegripper.md

    }
 ```

+Here is a set of tasks you can do to get better understanding of this step.

+####<i>Task 1.0:</i>
+- Create a new file called *"mycablegripper.pyscn"*.
+- This file should contain the previously presented content.
+- Run it with the following command: runSofa mycablegripper.pyscn -i.
+With the '-i' option Sofa will reload the scene eache time it is modified.
-When the scene is loaded you can explore graphically the scene graph and the different components.
+- Explore the scene graph and the properties of the different objects it contains in the Sofa GUI.

-By simply double clicking on the components you can get their internal properties and self documentations.
+####<i>Task 1.1:</i>
+- Search in the documentation how to change the color of floor.
+(Note, a ..autolink::STLIB::Floor is a specific kind of ..autolink::STLIB::RigidObject).

+####<i>Task 1.2:</i>
+- Add a rigid Cube & Sphere.
+The cube must be of size '20'.

+####<i>Task 1.3:</i>
+- Add a serie of 5 cubes in a row with equidistant spacing and different color.

 ### Step 2: Modeling and simulating the gripper deformations
-Add now a deformable object to your scene.
+We will now add now a deformable object to a scene.
 There exists a lot of different mechanical behavior and
 it is important to understand the one that approximates the behavior of the real object your want to simulate.
 In our case, the real material is silicon which we will approximate with an elastic deformation law and
 simulate using the Finite Element Method (..autolink::General::FEM).
 In sofa, the